dantuthilljones/alt-auth/README.md

 ### Prerequisites

-* This webservice written in Java and requires at least **JRE 8**
+* **JRE 8+** is required because alt-auth written in Java
-* The auth request module is was introduced in version **nginx 1.5.4**
+* **nginx 1.5.4+** is required for the auth request module

 ### Installing The Service

 I suggest running this as a systemd based linux service because I don't know how to use any other service manager.
 This also means I only provide instructions for systemd based linux systems.

-1. Create a directory for the executable and config file to live
+1. Create a directory for the executable and config file to live.
+Use a different directory to me if you like

     `sudo mkdir /usr/local/alt-auth`

-2. Copy the `alt-auth.jar` file in to your folder
+2. Copy `alt-auth.jar` in to your folder

     `sudo cp alt-auth.jar /usr/local/alt-auth/alt-auth.jar`